Bounsound denounces the intimidation towards Safia Nolin

 The record company accuses them of fueling hatred towards Safia Nolin by continuing to publish chronicles aimed at intimidating her at “the slightest comment she makes”, and this, by placing themselves “under the cover of the opinion piece “.
 Bonsound points out that the singer-songwriter receives “alarmingly frequently” hateful messages, including death threats.

-“I want this to stop, I don’t want anyone else to have to go through this. […] If ever something happened to me — because with the number of threats I receive after your [chroniques]there’s something to be afraid of — I hope you’ll be able to sleep on both ears, ”said Safia Nolin on Instagram on Friday.
+“I want this to stop, I don’t want anyone else to have to go through this. […] If ever something happened to me — because with the number of threats I receive following your [chroniques]there’s something to be afraid of — I hope you’ll be able to sleep on both ears, ”said Safia Nolin on Instagram on Friday.

 In interview with The duty last May, she had already confided in the insults and threats she received on a daily basis.
 She had indicated that she was sometimes “afraid for [sa] security” as this outpouring of hatred has spilled over from her digital life to manifest itself in “the real world” since she denounced the actions of actress Maripier Morin on Instagram in July 2020.
 She made particular reference to the hateful graffiti she was subjected to across Montreal.

-This public release of Bonsound comes the day after a new column by Sophie Durocher about the artist.
+This public release of Bonsound comes the day following a new column by Sophie Durocher regarding the artist.
 In this text entitled “Appoint Safia Nolin Minister of Justice! “, the columnist accuses him of having criticized Star Académie for having invited Patrick Bruel to his set last Sunday.
 The French singer has been targeted by allegations of sexual misconduct and has been the subject of a preliminary investigation by French justice.
 The investigation was closed without further action in December 2020.

 Relentlessness and free opinion